timthepost/tieto/README.md

 Cosine similarity measures the angle between two vectors, which represent a chunk of text after embedding.
-A score close to 1.0 means "nearly identical in direction", or a high semantic relation probability, AKA "A match".
+A score close to 1.0 means "nearly identical in direction", or a high semantic relation probability.
+In lay terms: a likely match _candidate_.

 The thing is, cosine similarity captures a very broad selection because it ignores magnitude (distance), so it might not do a very good job differentiating a bathroom